 It’s pretty rare to find this species invading homes, but it does happen.
 They hunt insects, from which they suck all the fluids like little vampires.

-They have a light brownish red body with dark brown abdomen and usually live under dead logs it inside older trees.
+They have a light brownish red body with dark brown abdomen and usually live under dead logs or inside older trees.

-This carpenter ant species is native to the southeastern US, but have made their way west.
-They prefer life in decaying wood and have a light brown coloration.
+This carpenter ant species is native to the southwestern US, with the highest concentration in Arizona and Texas.
+They prefer life in decaying wood and are light brown in color.
 Interestingly, this particular species doesn’t consume cellulose, but instead lives on tree sap.

-They will also drink from corpses of insects and animals as the bodies slowly liquify.
+They will also drink from the corpses of insects and animals as the bodies slowly liquify.

-This species likes to take up residence in abandoned termite colonies, often leading to them being mistaken for termites (which are actually a type of roach).
+This particular carpenter variety likes to take up residence in abandoned termite colonies, often leading to them being mistaken for termites (which are actually a type of roach).
 They’re diurnal and will venture into gardens during the day to harvest honeydew.
+Unlike most species we’ve listed, you’ll only find these in Florida and at the mouth of the Rio Grande in Texas

 This woodland species has been enjoying quite the population explosion in recent years, prompting a lot more attention than they used to get.